doughss/Pacman/README.md

 # Pacman

-This project is Pacman remake version.
+This project is a Pacman remake version.
 It was developed for Digital Games module.
 The main goal was build a digital game using Java and JavaFx.

 ## Technologies